-Disaster became the opportunity which sparked the creation of the Miyagi Olle Trail has diverse routes, ranging from trails which travel by the endless stretch of the Pacific Ocean, to the natural richness of forested trails, to country roads with opportunities to meet local residents.
+Disaster became the opportunity which sparked the creation of the Miyagi Olle Trail, and with assistance from the Jeju Olle Foundation, in 2018 the Miyagi Olle Trail was created as a sister trail to those in Jeju(Korea), Kyushu and Mongolia.
+Miyagi Olle Trail has diverse routes, ranging from trails which travel by the endless stretch of the Pacific Ocean, to the natural richness of forested trails, to country roads with opportunities to meet local residents.
 While there are similarities to the Jeju Olle and Kyushu Olle, Miyagi has its own unique features.
 Olle trails are characterized by people coexisting with nature, and this is firmly embedded in Miyagi

 Originally from Jeju, Korea, Olle Trails have now begun in Miyagi Prefecture.
 Olle mean “the alleys that lead home from the main road” in Jeju dialect, but now refer to hiking courses and walking paths.
 The appeal of Olle is that they both bring you into nature, whether the coast or in the mountains, and bring you close to homes, and are a way to enjoy yourself at your own

-The Miyagi Olle was created as a sister to those in Jeju (Korea), Kyushu and Mongolia.
+pace.The Miyagi Olle was created as a sister to those in Jeju (Korea), Kyushu and Mongolia.
 Miyagi Olle is a special hiking course that lets you experience the history, landscape and hot springs, and culture of the area with your five senses.

-Tourism Division, Miyagi Prefectural Government TEL 022-211-2755
+Tourism Promotion Division, Miyagi Prefectural Government TEL 022-211-2824